Erasmus House

+The Erasmus House stands close to the 14th-century Collegiate Church of St. Peter and St. Guido, a Gothic church dedicated to Saint Guy of Anderlecht, who was buried there in the 11th century, as well as the old beguinage of Anderlecht, a late medieval lay convent, now a museum dedicated to religious community life.
+Both institutions are now managed jointly as the Erasmus House & Beguinage Museums (Musées Maison d'Erasme & Béguinage; Erasmushuis & Begijnhofmusea).
+This area is served by Saint-Guidon/Sint-Guido metro station on line 5 of the Brussels Metro.

 History

 Construction ()

 The red-bricked building known today as the Erasmus House was constructed in stages between 1460 and 1515 in late Gothic or early Renaissance style.
 This property was once the country estate of the family of Brussels bankers and money changers Suweel.
-At that time, Anderlecht was still a village in the outskirts of Brussels counting barely 300 inhabitants.
+At that time, Anderlecht was still a village on the outskirts of Brussels counting barely 300 inhabitants.

 Enclosed by a brick wall, the house consists of several wings.
 The oldest part, high, narrow, with a gently sloping roof, was built around 1460 by Peeter Wijchmans, official money changer of the City of Brussels.
-The long wing to its right was built in 1515, as indicated by the wall anchors on the facade, for Peter Wijchmans, canon and schoolmaster of the chapter of Anderlecht (which was attached to the Collegiate Church of St. Peter and St. Guido from 1507), who had probably inherited the property.
+The long wing to its right was built in 1515, as indicated by the wall anchors on the façade, for Peter Wijchmans, canon and schoolmaster of the chapter of Anderlecht (which was attached to the Collegiate Church of St. Peter and St. Guido from 1507), who had probably inherited the property.
 The date of construction of the building's lowest part is unknown; however, it is known that it was used as a stable at the end of the 16th century.
 It now houses the museum's reception.
 The ensemble is preceded by an interior courtyard.

 A man of culture, Canon Wijchmans gladly welcomed scholars and intellectuals to his residence in Anderlecht, among them the famous Dutch humanist writer and theologian Erasmus of Rotterdam with whom a friendship was established.
 It is possible that Erasmus, a great traveller, stayed several times with his friend Wijchmans, but it is from his five-month stay from May to October 1521 that traces remain.